 Ready to step into your higher power?
 Click here to learn more and to book now for just $99 USD deposit.

 Why I decided to do a Yoga Teacher Training Course

 Yoga Teacher Training is something I had wanted to do for a very long time.
 When I finally decided to start looking for a Yoga Certification course I found it all pretty overwhelming.
 It was also far more expensive than I thought!
 So if like me you are wondering if Yoga Teacher Training is right for you, take a read of my guide to help you choose a Yoga Teacher Training abroad.

-Why do Yoga Teacher Training?
+Why do Yoga Teacher Training 200 hours?

-People decide to do Yoga Teacher Training for a number of reasons, not just because they want to teach yoga.
-Teacher training isn’t, and shouldn’t be for everyone, there are lot’s of options out there for people to learn more about yoga without doing a teacher training.
+People decide to book yoga teacher training for a number of reasons, not just because they want to teach yoga.
+Teacher training isn’t, and shouldn’t be for everyone, there are lots of options out there for people to learn more about yoga without doing a teacher training.